 Gilkey compares the incubation period to being “pregnant” with ideas.
 Sometimes the incubation period can be frustrating while you wait for your ideas to give birth, until – eureka! – they hit you at the most unexpected times!

-But, after comparing it to reality I came up with this question: is it safe to drink alcohol when “pregnant” with an idea?
+I came up with this question after experiencing an absurd dream where ‘taking snakes’ was my metaphor for taking drugs: is it safe to drink alcohol when “pregnant” with an idea?
 What if you didn’t know you had an idea?
 What if you weren’t even ready for the idea?
-You can’t abort it, the Catholics would go nuts, especially if they knew you had the idea out of school!
-Furthermore, when you were taking snakes!
+You can’t abort it, the Catholics would go nuts, especially if they knew you had the idea during school!
+Furthermore, while you were taking snakes!

-So, from a writer’s perspective: Stephen King gave up the booze, Hemingway said ‘write drunk, edit sober’ and I like a good wine or GnT whilst writing; however, is this nurturing my full potential?
+Stephen King gave up the booze, Hemingway said ‘write drunk, edit sober’, and I like a good wine or GnT whilst writing, however, is this nurturing my full potential?
 And what are the long term effects?
 I am apt to now declare to my friends: “sorry I cannot go out and drink copious amounts of wine with you tonight for I am pregnant with an idea!”